 - Horseshoe Casino fined $100,000 for repeatedly admitting underage patron (NWITimes)

 Much as in the world of cryptocurrencies, manifesting a strong approach towards security and proper conduct enormously improves the end-user experience for companies.
 Furthermore, a well-managed and policed approach to security – of which proper age verification policy form an inexpensive and robust part, provides part of a protocol that allows a simple approach to change management.
 Identity verification platforms like IDMERIT provide a robust age verification module is perhaps the easiest security module to implement, as an additional bonus.
 This also removes the need to include them in regular security reviews, as they should be considered almost an automatic feature of any gaming site’s security protocols.

 Fortunately, a KYC provider like IDMERIT offers robust age verification services for online businesses.
 Digital and automated identity verification are now not only possible but frictionless and fast.
 IDMscan allows businesses to validate their users by verifying their government-issued identity documents that these patrons.
-From there, it uses a facial recognition scan to confirm the person using the identity verification system matches the person on the identity document.
+From there, it uses a facial recognition scan to confirm the person using the identity verification solution matches the person on the identity document.
 IDMscan can verify users in real-time, making it a simple and effective part of an online age-restricted commerce platform.

 IDMKyX: Verifying Customers Faster

 IDMscan is a key solution that is a part of the IDMERIT identity verification service ecosystem.
 It is an application that scans customer identity documents, such as passports, to validate and authenticate their identity.

 - We can validate Passports, Drivers Licenses, and National ID’s from 175+ countries.